-Interested in buying Peugeot 3008?
+Interested in buying a Peugeot 3008?

 The Peugeot 3008's looks will be something of a red herring to some, because while there’s no shortage of SUVs that are offered with front-wheel drive as well as four-wheel drive, the 3008 will only ever be available as a front-driver.
 A system called Grip Control – essentially a very sophisticated traction control system that maximises traction in difficult conditions – is available as an option across the range, but even so, you won’t be venturing too far into the wilderness.

 The toggle switches in the middle of the dashboard that act as shortcuts for the touchscreen infotainment system also help improve ergonomics, but things are still far from perfect on that score.
 The system is slow to react, the interface is confusing, and the screen is nowhere near sensitive enough, so you’ll find yourself jabbing a finger at an on-screen icon several times before your instruction is registered.

 SUVs – even smaller ones – are primarily used as family cars, so it’s extremely good news that the 3008 is very strong on practicality.
 The rear seats have lots of head- and leg-room, allowing two tall adults to stretch out their long limbs.
 Life is even pretty comfortable for a third occupant in the back, thanks to a wide middle seat, decent shoulder room and a flat floor in the rear footwell.
 The boot is large and conveniently shaped, too, and thanks to an adjustable boot floor and rear seats that fold down in a clever way, you’re left with a completely flat load space when you use the car in two-seat mode.

 The 3008 is neither the smoothest car of its type, nor the sharpest, but it provides a good blend of both abilities.
 The suspension has enough compliance to shield you from the effects of most badly surfaced roads, while there’s enough control to stop the body leaning over too much in bends.
 Importantly, these factors make the car the ideal tool for ferrying the family around.
 Grip and traction are also in plentiful supply, despite the fact that only the front wheels are powered.

 The 3008 is available with several engine choices, and so far, we’ve tried four of them.
 Interestingly, it’s the more modest choices that really stand out.
-The entry-level petrol engine, a turbocharged three-cylinder 1.2 with 129bhp, has a surprising amount of punch from the middle of the rev range, and it keeps on pulling right to the top, so it’s capable of a very decent turn of pace.
-It’s flexible enough at the bottom of the rev range to keep life reasonably easy, too, but you will notice the engine struggle a lot more when you’re loaded up to the gunwales or facing a steep incline.
+The entry-level petrol engine, a turbocharged three-cylinder 1.2 with 131 horsepower, has a surprising amount of punch from the middle of the rev range, and it keeps on pulling right to the top, so it’s capable of a very decent turn of pace.
+It’s flexible enough at the bottom of the rev range to keep life reasonably easy, too, but you will notice the engine struggle a lot more when the car is loaded up with passengers or stuff, or facing a steep incline.
 It only becomes rowdy when you really work it, and because it usually operates in a smooth and quiet way, the engine contributes to a generally impressive level of rolling refinement.

 The amount of safety kit you get as standard will depend on which trim level you go for, but importantly, even the most basic car has measures that include autonomous emergency braking, speed limit recognition and lane departure warning, on top of the airbags and stability control that you expect as a given.
 Allure cars add blind spot detection, lane-keeping assist, driver attention assist and automatic high-beam assistance, while GT models also add adaptive cruise control.
-The generous basic safety offering, plus a strong showing in crash tests, has earned the 3008 the full five-star rating from Euro NCAP.
+The generous basic safety offering, plus a strong showing in crash tests, has earned the 3008 the full five-star crash test rating from safety organisation Euro NCAP.